- What is the significance of the CITB Health, Safety & Environment test?

 Students can prepare for the test by referring to learning materials produced by the CITB, available for purchase at bookshops and online, with various booklets relevant to specific study areas.

 In addition to written material, there is also a film which can be downloaded from the CITB website.
-This looks at what employers are expected to do in order to ensure a safe working environment and how workers can also maintain and promote the same.
-This video should be watched before taking the test in order to understand and answer the behavioural case study questions.
+This looks at what employers are expected to do to ensure a safe working environment and how workers can also maintain and promote the same.
+This video should be watched before taking the test to understand and answer the behavioural case study questions.
 There are also timed practice CSCS tests available online.

-A number of health and safety training organisations offer training courses for construction workers who wish to take the CITB test.
+Several health and safety training organisations offer training courses for construction workers who wish to take the CITB test.